COMLEX-USA

-The Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) is a series of three osteopathic medical licensing examinations administered by the National Board of Osteopathic Medical Examiners (NBOME) similar to the United States Medical Licensing Examination (USMLE).
-COMLEX-USA is the most common pathway by which osteopathic physicians (D.Os) apply for medical licensure, and is accepted in all 50 states.
+The Comprehensive Osteopathic Medical Licensing Examination of the United States (COMLEX-USA) is a three-step osteopathic medical licensing examination sponsored by the National Board of Osteopathic Medical Examiners (NBOME), similar to the United States Medical Licensing Examination (USMLE).

+COMLEX-USA is the most common pathway by which individuals with a Doctor of Osteopathic Medicine degree apply for medical licensure, and is accepted in all 50 states.
 The 3-digit standard scores of COMLEX-USA Level 1, Level 2- Cognitive Evaluation (CE), and Level 3 have a range of 9-999 and a mean of 500.
 Most candidates score between 250 and 800.
 400 is the minimum passing score for COMLEX-USA Levels 1 and 2; 350 for COMLEX-USA Level 3.
-It was announced on January 24, 2022 that the COMLEX-USA Level 1 examination will be moving from a 3-digit numeric score to solely pass/fail beginning on May 10, 2022.
+It was announced on January 24, 2022, that the COMLEX-USA Level 1 examination will be moving from a 3-digit numeric score to solely pass/fail beginning on May 10, 2022.

 COMLEX-USA Level 1

 COMLEX-USA Level 1 is typically taken after completion of the second year of medical school.
 The exam consists of 352 questions administered in one day and consists of two, four-hour exam sessions separated by a 40-minute break.
 Each of the four-hour sessions allows a ten-minute break in addition to the time allotted for the respective four-hour sessions.
 Candidates are expected to know the basic mechanisms of health and disease process.
 The mean score for the COMLEX-USA Level 1 is approximately 500-540 (for first time test-takers), with a standard deviation of about 85 (although this may vary slightly from year to year).
-It was announced on January 24, 2022 that the COMLEX-USA Level 1 examination will be moving from a 3-digit numeric score to solely pass/fail beginning on May 10, 2022.
+It was announced on January 24, 2022, that the COMLEX-USA Level 1 examination will be moving from a 3-digit numeric score to solely pass/fail beginning on May 10, 2022.

 Specifically, Level 1 covers basic medical sciences, including: